cg2121/obs-soundboard/README.md

-# obs-soundboard
+# OBS Soundboard

-OBS plugin that adds a soundboard dock
+OBS plugin that adds a soundboard dock.